arinaldi3/StretchGoalsProject/docs/journals/alex.md

 Weekend 8/20-Monday 8/22

 Restructured docker-compose.yaml to work for carlos.
 Needed to force the create multiple databases file to be executable by creating a unique dockerfile command for it.
 Consolidated the data structure and established a pgadmin volume for testing and later functionality.
 Started working on accounts models and views but did not make much progress because of the docker blocker.

+Monday only:
+Pair programmed w/ Josh the accounts models and views for authentication purposes while designing the structure around our desired models.